freckledspider/ghibli-films/readme.md

-# Studio Ghibli Movie Search
+# Studio Ghibli Film Data

-This application is made to retrieve information on any of the Studio Ghibli films.
-Information includes the title, original title, description, director, producer, release date, running time, movie images, rotten tomato score, and more.
+This application is made to view information on any of the Studio Ghibli films.
+Information includes the title, original title, romanised title, description, year, and some pictures of the movie.

 ### Technologies Used
 - HTML5
 - CSS
-- Javascript
+- Javascript (Node.js)

 ### Wireframe